donkyduck/AIT-IoTSec/NETPIE_Tutorial/README.md

-This directory collects neccessary materials for a NETPIE tutorial.
+This directory collects necessary materials for a NETPIE tutorial.